Little People UK

 The Information Commissioners Office (ICO) is the UK’s independent authority set up to promote access to official information and to protect personal information.
 As LPUK is collecting personal information and is holding it electronically or manually, we have registered with the ICO.

 m.
 The process for members to ask for data

 Any member is allowed to have access to their personal data held by LPUK.
 However, members cannot have access to another member’s data.
 Unless they are the parent or legal guardian: of children under the age of 18 and/or vulnerable adults.

-If a member requires any data they must contact the Membership Secretary, who in turn will contact the Little People UK Chairperson, Vice Chairperson and Secretary, who can then arrange for this data to be provided.
+If a member requires any data they must contact the Charity Administrator, who in turn will contact the Little People UK Chairperson and Vice Chairperson who can then arrange for this data to be provided.

 This policy was adopted: